supermihi/pytaglib/README.md

 into a console.

-Pytaglib uses TagLib_ features that have been added only in version 1.8-BETA, so you need at least that version along with development headers.
+Pytaglib uses [Taglib] features that have been added only in version 1.8-BETA, so you need at least that version along with development headers.
 The recent releases of most linux flavours nowadays ship taglib-1.8, including: